iiasa/message-ix-models/doc/api/project.rst

 .. automodule:: message_ix_models.project.ssp.data
    :members:

-   Although free, neither the 2017 or 2024 SSP data can be downloaded automatically.
+   Although free of charge, neither the 2017 or 2024 SSP data can be downloaded automatically.
    Both sources require that users first submit personal information to register before being able to retrieve the data.
    :mod:`message_ix_models` does not circumvent this requirement.
    Thus: